 2. Please describe any volunteer, service or leadership activities you have engaged in (max 250 words).

-3. Please describe any challenges or adversity you have had to overcome to pursue your graduate education (max 250 words).
+3. Please describe any challenges or adversity you have overcome to pursue your graduate education (max 250 words).

 Applicants will also be required to provide one character reference who will provide a letter of support.
 Applicants may collect and upload letter of support with their application, or references can submit reference letter directly to the Faculty of Graduate Studies via email or mail.
-References must be received by May 31, 2023 at 4 p.m. to be considered.
+References must be received by the application deadline to be considered.

 Mailing address: 1812 Sir Isaac Brock Way, St. Catharines, ON, Canada, L2S 3A1